Eve Security Installer 2.2.20

 --ghcr-token "$GHCR_TOKEN"

-Script only + chart from GHCR (OCI)
+Helm chart from GHCR (OCI)

 Custom OCI registry + chart version (fork or your org’s GHCR):